 2. A Profitable Hobby

 While I don’t hunt deer.
 I do hunt.
 Deer season only comes once a year, deal hunting is always in season.
-Instead of four legged animals, I hunt four wheeled cars, although I have been known to buy the occasional 2-wheeler.
+Instead of four-legged animals, I hunt four-wheeled vehicles, although I have been known to buy the occasional 2-wheeler.

 3. Provides Extra Time With Family

 This doesn’t seem to make sense at first.
 Our schedules are already packed as it is.
 How are you supposed to find, clean, and repair the cars you buy – all while spending more time with family?